MCT-master/mct-master.github.io/_posts/2019-02-19-Convolverizer.md

  And last but not the least, a big thanks to shiffman from [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) for sharing his huge collection of tutorials on YouTube.
-The [Sound Visualization tutorial](https://www.youtube.com/watch?v=2O3nm0Nvbi4) in particular,  gave us insingts in creating a similar kind of visualization for this project.
+The [Sound Visualization tutorial](https://www.youtube.com/watch?v=2O3nm0Nvbi4) in particular,  gave us insights in creating a similar kind of visualization for this project.

 <br/>